 11 pm-1 am is the time of the Gall Bladder and in order to wake feeling energized the body should be at rest.
 In Chinese medicine, this period of time is when Yin energy fades and Yang energy begins to grow.
 Yang energy helps you to keep active during the day and is stored when you are asleep.
 Subconscious feelings of resentment may appear during this time and should be dissipated in favor of resting.

 1-3 am is the time of the Liver and a time when the body should be in deep sleep.
-During this time fresh new blood is made.
+During this time fresh blood is made.
 If you find yourself waking during this time, excessive yang energy, heat toxin, or problems with liver energy in general may be indicated.
-Anger, rage, frustration and repression of emotions pertain to the liver.
+Anger, frustration and repression of emotions pertain to the liver and may be part of the tendency for wakefulness.

 The energetic cycle is completed with circulation through the liver at night when the eyes are closed and where the spirit roots into the body during sleep.